 Breast Cancer Statistics

-Statistics on Breast Cancer: Age at DiagnosisFrom 1998 to 2003, the median age at breast cancer diagnosis was 61 years of age.
-The percentages of people diagnosed with breast cancer based on age were as follows:
+Mortality RatesFrom 1998 to 2003, the median age at death for breast cancer was 69 years of age.
+The percentages of people who died from breast cancer based on age were: